JJETHEGAMER/xray-saltcracker/README.md

-# 🇬🇧 ENGLISH
+# ENGLISH

 # XRay Salt Cracker Mod

 An advanced Minecraft Fabric mod that reverse-engineers server salts to **predict all structures and ores**.

-> **Note for LiquidLauncher / 1.21.11 Users:** This version includes special compatibility fixes (Direct Input & Safe Rendering) to work with custom clients like LiquidBounce on Minecraft 1.21.11.
+> **Note for LiquidLauncher / 1.21.11 aka 1.21.8 Users:** This version includes special compatibility fixes (Direct Input & Safe Rendering) to work with custom clients like LiquidBounce on Minecraft 1.21.11.

 ## ⚠️ WARNING